VihangiDeSilva/Library-Management-System/README.md

+# Library Management System
-# A Library Management System which is designed using Object Oriented concepts, Angular JS, Play Framework and TypeScrip
+A Library Management System which is designed using Object Oriented concepts, Angular JS, Play Framework and TypeScrip